-JULIA GRIM is a receptionist at MetroPet Animal Hospital.
+JULIA GRIM is a vet assistant at MetroPet Animal Hospital.
 She's well known among clients for her cheerful attitude that helps put them and their pets at ease.
-In her off time, she is a senior at Hamline University studying criminology, and she's a mom to her dog, Grady, and her three cats: Didi, Eli, and Luke.
+In her off time, she is studying to become a vet tech, and she's a mom to her dog, Grady, and her three cats: Didi, Eli, and Luke.
 Fun fact: She would love to have her own pottery studio one day.

 OUR CLINIC CATS

 PEESKA is the queen of MetroPetlandia.
 Because of her long reign, she feels it's her duty to sit in her bed and stare in judgment at all those who enter.
 However, she will tolerate your presence if you have a brush, as her royal mane does require maintenance.
 Fun fact: she is in love with the UPS man.